HKay111/Macroeconomic-Analysis-R/README.md

 alternative hypothesis: Possible cointegration
 ```

-**Result: Failure.** The F-statistic (1.307) is far below the critical value lower bound, and the t-statistic (-1.17) is not nearly negative enough. **We fail to reject the null hypothesis of no cointegration.** This means there is no evidence of a stable long-run relationship between the exchange rate, inflation, and the output gap.
+**Result: Failure.** The F-statistic (1.307) is far below the critical value lower bound, and the t-statistic (-1.17) is not nearly negative enough. **We fail to reject the null hypothesis of no co-integration.** This means there is no evidence of a stable long-run relationship between the exchange rate, inflation, and the output gap.

 ## 4. A New Approach: The Vector Autoregression (VAR) Model